Aaron98990/ways-of-the-game/goals.md

 ## Goal scored

-> A goal is scored when the whole of the ball passes over the goal line, between the goalposts and under the crossbar, provided that no offence has been committed by the team scoring the goal.
+> A goal is scored when the whole of the ball passes over the goal line, between the goalposts and under the crossbar, provided that no offense has been committed by the team scoring the goal.
 >
 > - Law 10.1 - Goal scored